|Major Antonio Diaz

 5040 NW 7 Street, 9th Floor

 Miami, FL 33130

-complaint can be taken by any police supervisor, made directly to the lnternal Affairs Division, or made to the
+The complaint can be taken by any police supervisor, made directly to the Internal Affairs Section, or made to the Civilian

-Civilian Investigative Panel (CIP).
-All complaints against employees of the Miami Police Department are
+Investigative Panel (CIP).
+All complaints against employees of the Miami Police Department are investigated and/or documented.

-Once the complaint is received, it will be forwarded to the lnternal Affairs Division where it will be processed
+Once the complaint is received, it will be forwarded to the Internal Affairs Section where it will be processed

 and classified.
-Once classified, the complaint will be forwarded to the appropriate division for investigation.
+Once classified, the complaint will be forwarded to the appropriated division for investigation.
+The Internal Affairs

 Once the investigation is completed, you will be notified via certified letter as to the result of the investigation.